 Looking at the rooftop of the van we can immediately notice two Velodyne Lidar lasers.
 One in the front and one in the back.
 They scan a terrain up to 80m around and collect a detailed cloud of points at the paced 700 000 points per second.
 One device cost around $30k so in total $60k for a pair.

-On the central part of the rooftop frame we can see a strange bubbly box.
+In the central part of the rooftop frame, allow we can see a strange bubbly box.
 It most likely contains a computer which does some pre-processing of the data in a real-time.
-Additionally, it most likely contains a gyroscope-based inertial positioning system which allow for positioning when satellite signal is not available e.g. in tunnels or urban canyons.
+Additionally, it most likely contains a gyroscope-based inertial positioning system which allows for positioning when a satellite signal is not available e.g. in tunnels or urban canyons.
 Knowing that Apple acquired WiFiSlam – a company which specialized in sensing wireless WiFi signals (by driving around cities) for better mobile positioning, we can assume that Apple vans are also equipped with sensors to gather as much signaling data as possible.
 All this equipment should cost around $20k.

 The mapping van system on the rooftop is only one part of the equation.
 A single Velodyne laser captures 700 000 points per second which for 2 devices adds up to 5 billion points per hour.
 Assuming that 1 point is 1 byte we get 5 GB of data every hour.
 But that’s not all.
 In order to get high enough of image density each van has to take picture every 10 meters (looking at Google Street View).
 If we have 6 cameras and every image is 5MB, we get 30MB every couple of seconds.
 It makes 3GB of images per 1 km.
 With average speed of 30 km/h (20 mph) we get around 1 TB of data per hour.
 In total 8TB a day per car.